BelghithSemer/STBProject/ReadMe.txt

 The project is developed using .NET for the backend and Angular for the frontend, ensuring a robust and user-friendly interface.

-These Are Some Screens about my project :